jpogran/jpogran.github.io/about.md

 ## Who I am

 I'm James Pogran, a software developer.
+My day to day job keeps me fairly busy, but I try to balance that with my wife and two kids and two dogs.

 You can find me here: